 Highest-Paying and Fastest-Growing Careers in Maryland

-Financial Aid for Vocational Students in Maryland
+Financial Aid Availability for Online Schools in Maryland

 If you're worried about how you'll pay for tuition, the good news is that vocational schools in Maryland are affordable.
 The average cost of tuition and fees at a Maryland community college is $3,722, according to the Maryland Association of Community Colleges.
 For comparison, you'd spend an average of $9,237 at a public four-year college and $39,372 at a private college.